-Students have a dedicated advisor who checks in with them every day.
+Students have a dedicated advisor who checks in with them regularly.
 Guided time in the Student Achievement Center is also provided in the first semester.
 Instructors complete progress reports every four weeks so students know where they stand.
 In the second semester, students take more courses with the general student population, but still have one or two cohort sections for mutual support.
-Textbooks and a $6 per day lunch stipend are provided as part of the program.
+Textbooks and a $7 per day lunch stipend are provided as part of the program.

 Will STEM Academy students all be together for classes for the duration of the program?